MicrosoftDocs/semantic-kernel-docs/semantic-kernel/getting-started/setup.md

 ## Take the next step

-For someone who is just starting to learn LLM AI, you might want to start here:
+For someone who is just starting to learn LLM AI, you may want to start here:

 > [!div class="nextstepaction"]
 > [Learn core LLM AI concepts](../concepts-ai)

-For someone who is well on their path with LLM AI, you should jump into the kernel immediately:
+For someone who is well on their path with LLM AI, you can jump into SK immediately:

 > [!div class="nextstepaction"]
 > [Learn basic SK concepts](../concepts-sk)